ramon-astudillo/vimbox/ROADMAP.md

 - [ ] Auto encryption token on vimbox creation
     - Should be used if password left empty when decrypting

+- [ ] Fix creating files with same name as folders (api-error not indicative enough)

 ### v0.3.1